mehulkar/mehulkar.com/source/blog/2023/01/ticktick-product-requests.md

 ## Archiving lists

-On busy days (or weekends), I often like to start from a clean slate and list out what I need to do.
+On busy days (or weekends), I often like to start planning from a clean slate and list out what I need to do.
 It helps not to clutter this with the entire list of tasks.
 But once the list is done, deleting it doesn't feel right because it deletes the tasks also.
 I would like to be able to archive instead.